Ameba-AIoT/ameba-iot-docs/ameba/src/multimedia/audio_cn.rst

       struct RTAudioTrack* audio_track = RTAudioTrack_Create();

-   Apps can use the Audio Configs API to provide detailed audio information about a specific audio playback source, including stream type (type of playback source), format, number of channels, sample rate, and RTAudioTrack ringbuffer size.
+   The application can use the Audio Configs API to provide detailed audio information about a specific audio playback source, including stream type (type of playback source), format, number of channels, sample rate, and RTAudioTrack ringbuffer size.
 The syntax is as follows:

    .. code-block:: c

       typedef struct {
       uint32_t category_type;
       uint32_t sample_rate;